 2.1 Selection

-Information (e.g. "translate this") captured by ITS markup (e.g. its:translate='yes') always pertains to one or more XML or HTML nodes, primarily element and attribute nodes, as defined in [XPath 1.0].
+Information (e.g., "translate this") captured by ITS markup (e.g., its:translate='yes') always pertains to one or more XML or HTML nodes, primarily element and attribute nodes, as defined in [XPath 1.0].
 In a sense, ITS markup “selects” the relevant node(s).
 Selection may be explicit or implicit.
 ITS distinguishes two approaches to selection: (1) local, and (2) using global rules.

 The mechanisms defined for ITS selection resemble those defined in [CSS 2.1].
 The local approach can be compared to the style attribute in HTML/XHTML, and the approach with global rules is similar to the style element in HTML/XHTML.
 ITS usually uses XPath for identifying nodes although CSS Selectors and other query languages can be used if supported by the application.
 Thus,

-the local approach puts ITS markup in the relevant element of the host vocabulary (e.g. the author element in DocBook)
+the local approach puts ITS markup in the relevant element of the host vocabulary (e.g., the author element in DocBook)

 the rule-based, global approach puts the ITS markup in elements defined by ITS itself (namely the rules element)

-ITS markup can be used with XML documents (e.g. a DocBook article), or schemas (e.g. an XML Schema document for a proprietary document format).
+ITS markup can be used with XML documents (e.g., a DocBook article), or schemas (e.g., an XML Schema document for a proprietary document format).

 The following two examples sketch the distinction between the local and global approaches, using the translate as one example of ITS markup.